Rachel Fusco (she/her)

 Email me to schedule a free 15 minute consultation to see if we are a good fit for working together.
 Or, learn more about why I became a therapist and my therapeutic approach.

-I specialize in working with girls, gender-expansive youth, and young women who struggle with feeling like they are “too much” or “not good enough.”
 If you struggle with anxiety, perfectionism, people-pleasing, imposter syndrome, and a loud inner-critic, this might look look like:

 • feeling constant pressure to be high achieving that you’re taking on too much (burning out) or too little (avoidance and procrastination)